-The discovery of the New World in the 15th century presented a novel opportunity for exchange of culture, society and biology between two geographically isolated worlds.
+The discovery of the New World in the 15th century presented a novel opportunity for pay someone to do your assignment exchange of culture, society and biology between two geographically isolated worlds.
 It did not go particularly well.
 At the human level, it has been generally accepted that the New Worlders got the short end of the stick as Europeans rained genocide down on the aboriginal cultures of the Americas.
 This occurred either intentionally (Pizarro’s conquest of the Incas) or unintentionally (the decimation of Mississippian cultures by smallpox).
 However, it seems as if at least in one case, the American cultures got a little bit of revenge that has lasted for a long time.

 The first reports of syphilis in Europe stem from the invasion of Italy by the French army of Charles VIII.
 The victorious French army brought a little more than they expected home from the south of Italy and subsequently spread syphilis throughout Europe.
 Most Europeans called it the French disease, the French called it the Italian disease, the Italians called it the African disease.
 The source of syphilis has been under contention since then, with European scholars tending toward the Columbian hypothesis – that crew of Columbus’ original voyage of discovery brought syphilis home with them.
 Late last century, a number of criticisms of the Columbian hypothesis were raised – most of them coming from social scientists and lacking any strong scientific evidence.